Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-• Preheat your oven to 350 degrees.
+• Preheat your oven to 350 degrees Fahrenheit.
 Grease a 9 by 13 inch baking dish and set aside.

-• Bring a large pot of water to a roaring boil and cook the spaghetti according to package directions, drain the noodles, and rinse in room temperature water.
-(Continue to step 3 while the water is coming to a boil.)
+• Bring a large pot of water to a roaring boil and cook the spaghetti according to package directions, boiling for 2 minutes less than is indicated on the package, drain the noodles, and rinse in room-temperature water.
+(Continue to Step 3 while the water is coming to a boil.)

-• In a large skillet or dutch oven, cook ground beef onion, and garlic over medium heat, until the beef is just cooked through.
-Drain the grease and return the skillt to the heat.
+• In a large skillet over medium heat, cook the ground beef, onion, and garlic.
+Break up the beef and cook until just after the beef is no longer pink and the onions are soft.
+Drain any excess grease and return the skillet to the heat.

 • Pour just enough of the meat sauce into the bottom of the pan to coat it.
 Then add the spaghetti.
 Pour the remaining meat sauce over the spaghetti and top with mozzarella.